tepinly/cam-radar/README.md

 # Cam-radar Graduation Project

-## Inside the radar dir, create these sub-dirs
+## create these sub-dirs in the repository

 - captures
 - exceeded